 - Get the pillowcases a wash

 For the primary casing which holds your cushion’s fill together, here’s what you’ll do;

 - Take a piece of clean cloth and a soap solution

-- Dip cloth in soap and clean off dirt gradually
+- Dip a cloth in soap and clean off dirt gradually

-- When dirt is noticeably off, clean area once more with clean water
+- When dirt is noticeably off, a clean area once more with clean water

-Do you have some old feather pillows and think throwing them off is the best thing?
-It actually isn’t!
-Right now, there’re lots of situations where your old pillows could come in handy.
+If you have old feather pillows and think throwing them off is the best thing.
+It isn’t!
+Right now, there’re lots of uses where your old pillows could come in handy.
 Apart from being perfect as an extra fill, you can also use it for;

 - Making smaller pillows